 "I felt like I was in the future putting this thing on - something that you would see on TV shows," Buchanan said with a wide grin.

-Getting a few "mental reps" has never been easier at Ole Miss.
-The Rebels are one of a growing number of football programs that are dabbling in virtual reality technology, which helps to supplement work on the field.
+Getting a few "mental reps" has never been easier at Ole Miss: The Rebels are one of a growing number of football programs in college and professionally that are dabbling in virtual reality technology to help supplement work on the field.

 Buchanan is one of three Ole Miss quarterbacks fighting for the starting job this fall.
-Part of their offseason regimen has been 10 tests on the simulator.
-The tests include 20 plays each.
+Part of their offseason regimen has been 10 tests on the simulator that include 20 plays each.

 When it's time for the test, Buchanan can look around just like in real life, with a complete 360-degree field of vision.
-He hears the play call from a coach or another player.
-Then he checks the formation and reads the defense.
-After the ball is snapped, he watches how the defense reacts.
-Then he turns his head to the player he wants to receive the ball.
+He hears the play call from a coach or another player and then checks the formation and reads the defense.
+After the ball is snapped, he watches how the defense reacts and then turns his head to the player he wants to receive the ball.